 You don’t have to use Instant Articles.
 They can be a good option, especially if your pages typically take a long time to load, but they won’t necessarily work for everyone.
 That said, Instant Articles were first rolled out with only a handful of publishers, but now they are available to everyone.
 If you choose not to use Instant Articles, make sure your mobile site is optimized to the fullest to ensure a quick load time for your readers.

-Whether you choose to implement Instant Articles of not, sharing your expertise and knowledge with your audience, whether it’s on Facebook, LinkedIn, or any other platform, is critical for establishing your brand as a thought leader.
+Whether you choose to implement them or not, sharing your expertise and knowledge with your audience, whether it’s on Facebook, LinkedIn, or any other platform, is critical for establishing your brand as a thought leader.
 As people begin to equate your brand and the helpful knowledge you provide, they will begin to go straight to your site for information, thus increasing traffic and ad revenue through the Moneytizer.